-- 4.19.
-Cls are expected to: - a. take significant intellectual responsibility for the conception and conduct of the project and for any strategic decisions called for in its pursuit and the communication of results; - b. ensure effective supervision, support and mentoring at all times of research personnel, including Higher Degree by Research (HDR) candidates and postdoctoral researchers for who they are responsible; and - c. make a commitment to carrying out the project and not assume the role of a supplier of resources for work that will largely be undertaken by others. - 4.20.
-The CI who is also the Project Leader must have a demonstrated capacity to manage the project. - 4.21.
-Cls must meet at least one of the following criteria as at the grant commencement date, and for the grant activity period: - a. be an employee for at least 20 per cent of Full Time Equivalent (0.2 FTE) at an Eligible Organisation; or - b. be a holder of an honorary academic appointment (as defined in the Glossary) at an Eligible Organisation. - 4.22.
-Cls must reside predominantly in Australia for the project activity period.
+- 4.20.
+Cls are expected to: - take significant intellectual responsibility for the conception and conduct of the project and for any strategic decisions called for in its pursuit and the communication of results; - b. ensure effective supervision, support and mentoring at all times of research personnel, including Higher Degree by Research (HDR) candidates and postdoctoral researchers for who they are responsible; and - make a commitment to carrying out the project and not assume the role of a supplier of resources for work that will largely be undertaken by others. - 4.21.
+The Project Leader must be an employee for at least 0.2 FTE at the Administering Organisation as at the grant commencement date, and, if successful, for the project activity period. - 4.22.
+Cls who are not the Project Leader must meet at least one of the following criteria as at the grant commencement date, and, if successful, for the project activity period:

+- a. be an employee for at least 0.2 FTE at an Eligible Organisation; or - b. be a holder of an honorary academic appointment at an Eligible Organisation.
+An honorary academic appointment for eligibility purposes means a position that gives full academic status to the researcher, as certified by the Deputy Vice-Chancellor (Research) (or equivalent) in the application.
+The researcher must have access to research support comparable to employees e.g., an emeritus appointment.
+The researcher is not eligible to be a Chief Investigator using their honorary academic appointment if they are employed by an organisation other than an Eligible Organisation for more than 0.2 FTE. - 4.23.
+Cls must reside in Australia for more than 50% of the project activity period.
 Any significant absences including fieldwork or study leave directly related to the project must have approval from You and must not total more than half the project activity period.
-In extraordinary circumstances, changes must be approved via a Variation. - 4.23.
+In extraordinary circumstances, changes must be approved via a Variation. - 4.24.
 Cls must not undertake an HDR during the Project Activity Period.